 Be sure to have the needed forms for reentry to the U.S. You will certainly need a valid passport or passport card to reenter the country.
 Since specific requirements often change, be sure to visit the U.S. State Department website with questions regarding Visas or other acceptable forms of identification.

-Prohibited Items – Don’t Try to Bring These Back to United States
+Prohibited Items – Don’t Try to Bring These Back to the United States

 - Cuban cigars are prohibited.